Curated OER

 Doing the Right Thing

 Middle schoolers examine the trait of courage.
-In this character traits lesson, students discuss how to their face fears in order to do the right thing as they discuss the corageous acts of Jackie Robinson.
+In this character traits lesson plan, students discuss how to their face fears in order to do the right thing as they discuss the corageous acts of Jackie Robinson.

 Alabama Learning Exchange